 Science of People mainly focuses on improving communication skills and overall human behavior.
 Vanessa strongly believes that personal growth can largely be attributed to the way we engage and connect with others.
 I can’t help but agree, considering we are social creatures and actively rely on one another in our daily lives.

 Notable feature: This website is a perfect mixture of a personal blog and an online store, which helps bring a healthy dose of blog traffic each month.
 Do you plan to follow suit?
-I suggest you adapt a similar theme and learn from the blog’s overall style/presentation.
+I suggest you adopt a similar theme and learn from the blog’s overall style/presentation.

 On that note, I encourage you to also follow each and every one of these authors on social media for the occasional exclusive content, which will ultimately help you (and your website) grow exponentially.